Metaswitch/greeter/README.md

 ### Making changes ###

-Further development can all take place in the `~sprout/plugins/greeter` directory.
+Subsequent development can all take place in the `~sprout/plugins/greeter` directory.
 From there you can compile, test and package your code via the provided `Makefile`.

 The most important targets are: